quii/learn-go-with-tests/JSON-and-io.md

 }
 ```

-- When the request starts we create a router and then we tell it for `x` path using `y` handler.
+- When the request starts we create a router and then we tell it for `x` path use `y` handler.
 - So for our new endpoint, we use `http.HandlerFunc` and an _anonymous function_ to `w.WriteHeader(http.StatusOK)` when `/league` is requested to make our new test pass.
 - For the `/players/` route we just cut and paste our code into another `http.HandlerFunc`.
 - Finally we handle the request that came in by calling our new router's `ServeHTTP` (notice how `ServeMux` is _also_ a `http.Handler`?)